 The award partner advice notes provide guidance on the implications of Freedom of Information and Environmental Information Regulations on the Big Lottery Fund's Award Partners.

-BIG is making some information that you might be interested in available proactively:
+We are making some information that you might be interested in available proactively:

 Find out about Data protection